Power Tools Saws Circular Saws Milwaukee 0730-22 V28 Lithium-Ion 6-1/2-Inch Cordless Circular Saw

 Features

-4200 RPM provides exceptional cutting power
+4200-rpm provides exceptional cutting power

 Fast acting electric brake improves productivity